imagej/imagej.github.io/_pages/plugins/xlib.md

 creates an image containing a circle mask in the center (see image to the right).
 For more information about the syntax, please consult the help function of the plugin itself.

 <!-- <img src="/media/plugins/xfig6-7-18.jpg" title="fig:xfig6-7-18.jpg" width="380" alt="xfig6-7-18.jpg" />  -->
-{% include thumbnail align="right" src='/media/plugins/xfig6-7-18.jpg' %} As a final example, we show that it is also possible to create even more 'cute' images with that tool:
+{% include thumbnail align="right" src='/media/plugins/xfig6-7-18.jpg' title='Mandelbrot fractal' %} As a final example, we show that it is also possible to create even more 'cute' images with that tool:

 ```java
 int max = 255;